Hi all! I remind you next day and on 15th December our class will finish at 21:00!

 WHAT + NOUN Phrase (sintagma nominal: (adjetivo) nombre)

 What a stupid man he is!
+What a surprise!

 What a nice hat!